HoracioSoldman/export-import-mongodb/README.md

 ## export-import-mongodb
-This repo containes two scripts to export and import mongodb collections
+This repo contains two scripts to export and import mongodb collections

 ### To run the scripts
 ```